-Withdrawal rates.
-The subanalysis of the TORCH trial is the only study identified reporting withdrawal rates for mild-to-moderate COPD patients treated with the LABA salmeterol; however, reasons for withdrawal were not indicated (Table 29).126 Withdrawal rates were found to be greater among participants in the control group (35.0%) compared to those in the treatment group (27.0%), although statistical testing was not provided.
+The subanalysis of the TORCH trial is the only study identified reporting withdrawal rates for mild to moderate COPD patients treated with the LABA salmeterol; however, reasons for withdrawal were not indicated (Table 29).126 Withdrawal rates were greater in the control group (35.0%) than in the treatment group (27.0%), although statistical testing was not provided.

-Composite and individual adverse events.
-The Decramer post hoc analysis of data pooled from three unique treatment RCTs reports adverse event rates from four separate LABA arms:

-formoterol (12 μg/twice a day), salmeterol (50 μg/twice a day), and indacaterol (150 μg/day and 300 μg/day).125 Overall, adverse events were mostly similar across each of the LABA intervention groups and the placebo group (Table 29).
-The incidence of any adverse event between participants in the formoterol and placebo groups was found to be similar (57.9% vs. 55.9%; no statistical testing provided).
+The Decramer post hoc analysis of data pooled from three unique treatment RCTs reported adverse event rates from four separate LABA arms: formoterol (12 μg/twice a day), salmeterol (50 μ g/twice a day), and indacaterol (150 and 300 μ g/day).125 Overall, adverse events were mostly similar across each of the LABA intervention groups and the placebo group (Table 29).
+The difference in incidence of any adverse event between the formoterol and placebo groups was similar (57.9% vs. 55.9%; no statistical testing provided).
 Additionally, the incidence of nasopharyngitis, upper respiratory tract infections, and cough were comparable in the formoterol and placebo groups (8.7% vs. 8.2%, 2.6% vs. 3.3%, and 4.2 vs. 4.3%, respectively).
-Decramer reported similar findings in adverse events between patients treated with both doses of indacaterol (150 and 300 μg/day) and those treated with placebo (58.9% vs. 61.3% vs. 55.9%, no statistical testing provided).
-Additionally, the incidence of nasopharyngitis was similar between the indacaterol groups and placebo group; however, upper respiratory tract infections and cough were slightly more common in the treatment groups, but no statistical testing was done (6.5% vs. 5.0% vs. 3.3% and 5.6% vs. 7.3% vs. 4.3%, respectively).
-Rates of any adverse event were higher in those on placebo (55.9%) compared to those treated with salmeterol (45.0%); however, rates of nasopharyngitis, upper respiratory tract infections, and cough were mixed (Table 29).
+Decramer reported similar findings between both indacaterol groups (150 and 300 μ g/day) and the placebo group (58.9% vs. 61.3% vs. 55.9%; no statistical testing provided).
+Additionally, the incidence of nasopharyngitis was similar between the indacaterol and placebo groups; however, upper respiratory tract infections and cough were slightly more common in the treatment groups, but no statistical testing was done (6.5% vs. 5.0% vs. 3.3% and 5.6% vs. 7.3% vs. 4.3%, respectively).
+Rates of any adverse event were higher in the placebo group (55.9%) than in the salmeterol group (45.0%); however, rates of nasopharyngitis, upper respiratory tract infections, and cough were mixed (Table 29).

-The subanalysis of the TORCH trial reported the incidence of any adverse events, serious adverse events, and fatal adverse events, showing mixed results between those treated with salmeterol and those treated with placebo (any adverse event, 89.0% vs 87.0%; serious adverse event, 33.0% vs 36.0%; fatal adverse event, 5.0 % vs. 7.0%; no statistical testing provided) (Table 29).126 The treatment association of adverse events was not reported or commented on by study authors.
-Common adverse events (incidence \geq 3% of study population) reported on FDA labels were generally mild and ranged from cough and headaches to chest pain and vomiting (Appendix E).
+The subanalysis of the TORCH trial reported the incidence of any adverse event, serious adverse events, and fatal adverse events, showing mixed results between salmeterol and placebo groups (any adverse event, 89.0% vs 87.0%; serious adverse event, 33.0% vs 36.0%; fatal adverse event, 5.0 % vs. 7.0%; no statistical testing provided) (Table 29).126 The treatment association of adverse events was not reported or commented on by study authors.
+Common adverse events (incidence of \geq 3% of study population) reported on FDA labels were generally mild and ranged from cough and headaches to chest pain and vomiting (Appendix E).

-Pneumonia.
-Only the subanalysis of mild-to-moderate COPD of the TORCH trial reported the incidence of pneumonia and the Kaplan-Meier probability of pneumonia between those treated with salmeterol and those on placebo (Table 29).126 Results showed a numerically higher probability of developing pneumonia among participants in the control group compared to the treatment group (10.6% vs. 9.4%; no statistical testing provided).
-Additionally, there was a higher incidence rate of pneumonia in the control group (43 per 1,000 treatment-years) than the treatment group (36 per 1,000 treatment-years).
+Only the subanalysis of mild to moderate COPD of the TORCH trial reported the incidence of pneumonia and the Kaplan-Meier probability of pneumonia in the salmeterol and placebo groups (Table 29).126 Results showed a numerically higher probability of developing pneumonia in the control group than in the treatment group (10.6% vs. 9.4%; no statistical testing provided).
+Additionally, there was a higher incidence rate of pneumonia in the control group (43 per 1,000 treatment-years) than in the treatment group (36 per 1,000 treatment-years).
 Overall, there was no evidence of treatment differences by severity of COPD (p=0.402).126